Gianlu03/MoviesRatingsApp/MoviesRatingsApp/Guide/3-HttpHandler.md

 ```

 * `APIkey`: the APIkey used to access the database(set by the constructor).
-* `requestString`: a String containing the HTTP request we are building step by step and getting ready to send
+* `requestString`: a String containing the HTTP request we build step by step and getting ready to send
 * `HttpClient`, `HttpRequest` `HttpResponse` are three elements of the http package, all of them are used to prepare the connection, send a request and receive the response from a URL.

 ##